pmortari/BingRewardsFarmer/README.md

 ProfileDirectory: The folder of the profile to be used.
 Depending on the amount of profiles you have set up for your browser, it might be "Default", "Profile 1", etc.

-ThreadSleepInMiliseconds: This is the amount of time the application will wait until each search is performed on your browser.
+ThreadSleepInMilliseconds: This is the amount of time the application will wait until each search is performed on your browser.
 The recommended value is 2000 (2 seconds).

+CooldownPeriodInMilliseconds: Time to be awaited for the search cooldown.
+At this moment, the cooldown is 15 minutes, so I would recommend 960000 (16 minutes).

+SearchesPerCooldown: The number of searches to be performed before the cooldown.
+At this moment, only 3 searches can be performed every 15 minutes.
+The recommended value is 3.

 BingSearchPage: Bing search endpoint, by default: "https://www.bing.com/search?q="